-Canadian and Dutch research suggest that certain side skirts may provide protection that’s comparable to that of side guards.
-Thus, a dual-purpose side guard/skirt may offer both vulnerable road user safety and fuel return on investment.
+A number of side skirt manufacturers have already verified that their panels can meet side guard structural requirements with few or no modifications.
+Canadian and Dutch research also suggest that certain side skirts may provide protection that’s comparable to that of side guards.
+Thus, a dual-purpose side guard/skirt may provide both vulnerable road user safety and fuel return on investment to the owner.

-Side guards have been required standard equipment since the 1980s in the European Union and Japan, and more recently in Brazil.
+Side guards have been required standard equipment since 1979 in Japan, the 1980s in the European Union and China, and more recently in Brazil, Peru, and Mexico City.
 Canada conducted research for a national side guard standard from 2009 to 2013 and also began evaluating the viability of using aerodynamic side skirts for vulnerable road user safety.

-Volpe has a significant library of literature on truck side guards and is building a national network of early adopters in the areas of truck side guards and other truck safety technologies related to vulnerable road users.
-(For more information, contact Dr. Alex Epstein at Alexander.Epstein@dot.gov.)
+The U.S. DOT Volpe Center has a significant library of literature on truck side guards and is building a national network of adopters in the areas of truck side guards, high-vision cabs, automatic emergency braking systems, and other truck safety technologies relevant to vulnerable road users.
+(For more information, contact Dr. Alexander Epstein at Alexander.Epstein@dot.gov.)

 The following U.S. resources offer an introduction to this research: